-- Pause and take deep breaths: Thomas Jefferson once wisely said, “When angry, count to ten before you speak.
+1. Pause and breath: Thomas Jefferson once said, “When angry, count to ten before you speak.
 If very angry, count to one hundred.”
-This practice requires us to be mindful enough to catch ourselves right before we slip into a reactive mode.
+This practice requires us to catch ourselves right before we slip into a reactive mode.
 Our trigger responses comes from the reptilian part of our brain that doesn’t rationalize or reason, which is why we’ll say or do the first thing that comes to mind.
 Pausing by counting or taking deep breaths will shift our neurochemistry and induce a calmer state of being.
 By taking charge of your physiology and impulses, you’ll curtail your knee-jerk reactions.

-- Find healthy outlets: Once we break the pattern of instant reactivity, we’ll need to find constructive ways to blow off some steam so that we can get back to center.
-One of the most effective ways for channeling anger is through blood-pumping physical activity such as running, boxing, martial arts, weight-lifting or any active sport.
-If you prefer something a bit more subdued, you could dabble in practices such as meditation, yoga, journaling, creative pursuits, volunteer work or even cleaning the house.
-All these activities will give you the time and space to cool down while also providing an opportunity to enjoy fun pursuits that’ll bring a sense of joy, health and peace.
-Even during times when your response should be immediate and you don’t have time to seek out a healthy outlet for your anger, you should still ask for a time-out so that you can regain your composure.
+2. Find healthy outlets: Once we break the pattern of instant reactivity, we’ll need to find constructive ways to blow off some steam to get back to center.
+An effective ways for channeling anger is through blood-pumping physical activity such as running, boxing, martial arts, weight-lifting or any active sport.
+If you prefer something more subdued, you could dabble in practices such as meditation, yoga, journaling, creative pursuits, volunteer work or even cleaning the house.
+All these activities will give you the time and space to cool down and disengage.

-- Apply reason and logic: Once the emotional tides have ebbed, you’ll have the mental capacity to look at your predicament from a balanced and undistorted perspective.
-You can apply logical reasoning by dealing with facts and reasons and making conclusions based only on established premises.
+3. Apply reason and logic: Once the emotional tides have ebbed, you can apply logical reasoning by dealing with facts and reasons.
 Think of the fictional character, Sherlock Homes, who was able to use his sense of logic in combination with his intuition to uncover mysterious cases.
 The reason why he was so successful is because of his ability to stay detached from his emotions when analyzing.
 Emotions can cloud your judgment and prevent you from seeing the whole picture.
-That’s why it’s important to first neutralize your emotions before you can engage in deduction and careful reasoning so that you can come up with the most convincing argument.
-With a sound analysis of a situation, you can transform your aggression into assertiveness and strength.
+That’s why it’s important to first neutralize your emotions before you can reason.

-- Figure out your options and what’s at stake: Before communicating how you feel, it’s important to work out your options and know exactly what’s at stake.
+4. Figure out your options and what’s at stake: Before communicating how you feel, it’s important to work out your options and know exactly what’s at stake.
 By revealing what you really feel to others, is there a chance of losing a job, a relationship or changing the dynamics of a group?
 Could it potentially put you into a stronger position of power, achieve a goal or earn others’ respect?
-Once you take both the risks and potential benefits into consideration, it will easier for you to figure out the best way to construct your message so that it can have the strongest impact on whomever you’re connecting with.
-We need to remember that there’s a fine line between using your anger to look powerful (and be a force to reckon with) and looking like a hothead who’s a pain to deal with.
-Showing a little anger can make you come across as passionate and committed to your cause or work, but blowing up and throwing tantrums, on the other hand, will instantly put people off and make you appear childish and unqualified.
+Once you take both the potential risks and benefits into consideration, it will easier for to figure out the best way to construct your message so that it can have the strongest impact.

-- Express your anger constructively: Instead of allowing anger to stir up drama or suppressing it, you can choose to use its transformative power to take compassionate action towards yourself and the world around you.
-Anger can fan the flames of justice and motivate us towards contributing to world transformation and collective growth and progress.
+5. Express your anger constructively: Instead of allowing anger to stir up drama or suppressing it, you can choose to use its transformative power.
+Anger can fan the flames of justice and motivate us to contribute to growth and progress.
 Anger can be transmuted into love and compassion for those individuals facing atrocities and for our planet that’s threatened by environmental hazards.
-Think of the one injustice that really makes you mad and focus on finding creative ways to contribute.
+Think of the one injustice that really makes you mad and find creative ways to contribute.
 Whether it’s human trafficking, domestic abuse or child poverty, use your drive to make a difference.

 Within you lies the sacred castle of your spirit.
-The flames of anger can engulf and destroy it or it can be used to fortify your castle and protect you against danger.
-The choice is ultimately yours on whether you’ll choose to harness the flames to maintain the dominion and sanctity of your inner world or not.
+The flames of anger can engulf and destroy it, or it can be used to fortify your castle and protect you against danger.
+The choice is ultimately yours on whether you’ll choose to harness the flames to maintain the sanctity of your inner world or not.